TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 23/Genesis 23.7.md

 ---

-And Abraham rose up, and bowed himself to the people of the land, even to the children of Heth.
+Abraham rose up, and bowed himself to the people of the land, even to the children of Heth.